rchavarria/blog-post-incubator/incubator/posts-list.md

 52. AngularJS tests memory consumption
 56. Notes on the talk: Therapeutical refactoring, by Katrina Owen
 <>.
 Add notes on the talk to the Vim post: Mastering the Vim language, by Chris Toomey
+58. Gather bash/shell commands to do very different tasks.
+How to move in the command line, git commands, `find`, `grep`,...

 # Possible posts for the blog